 Keep in mind that these options are usually available for MS degrees as well, but to a lesser extent.

-Of course, one of the best ways to decide between an MBA vs MS is to not decide at all.
-Many universities offer a joint degree, such as an MBA / MS in finance.
+5 - Joint Degrees: Many universities offer a joint degree, such as an MBA/MS in finance.
 Your education will take slightly longer, but you’ll have the breadth of the MBA and the depth of the MS.

 Whatever you do, try not to sweat it.
 You’re wise to pursue either degree.
-Whether you earn a masters degree in business administration or an MBA, you should find yourself well-positioned for success.
+Whether you earn a masters degree in business administration or masters in science in finance, you should find yourself well-positioned for success.

 Master of Business Administration (MBA) Programs